Visa Waiver Program: Electronic System for Travel Authorization (ESTA)

 All incoming passengers who intend to take advantage of the Visa Waiver Program are required to apply for a travel authorization through the Electronic System for Travel Authorization (ESTA) online before departure to the United States, preferably at least 72 hours (3 days) in advance.
 This requirement was announced on June 3, 2008 and is intended to bolster U.S. security by pre-screening participating VWP passengers against terrorist or no-fly lists and databases.
 It is similar to Australia's Electronic Travel Authority system.
 The authorization is mandatory for participating VWP nationals before traveling to the United States, but as with formal visas this does not guarantee admission into the United States since final admission eligibility is determined at U.S. ports of entry by CBP officers.

-ESTA has an application fee of $4, and if approved, an additional fee of $17 is charged, for a total of $21.
+ESTA has an application fee of US$10, and if approved, an additional fee of $30 is charged, for a total of $40.
 An approved ESTA is valid for up to two years or until the traveler's passport expires, whichever comes first, and is valid for multiple entries into the United States.

 When traveling to the United States by air or sea under the VWP with ESTA, the person must be traveling on a participating commercial carrier and hold a valid return or onward ticket, dated within 90 days.
 The VWP does not apply at all (i.e. a visa is required) if a passenger arrives via air or sea on an unapproved carrier.
 ESTA is also required for travel by land.

 Prior travel or dual nationality in certain countries

-Since 2016, those who have previously traveled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or to Cuba on or after January 12, 2021, or who are dual nationals of Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP.
-However, those who traveled to such countries as diplomats, military, journalists, humanitarian workers or legitimate businessmen may have this ineligibility waived by the Secretary of Homeland Security.
+Since 2016, those who have previously been in Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen on or after March 1, 2011, or in Cuba on or after January 12, 2021, or who are dual nationals of Cuba, Iran, Iraq, North Korea, Sudan or Syria, are not eligible to travel under the VWP.
+However, those who traveled to such countries for diplomatic, military, humanitarian, reporting or legitimate business purposes may have this ineligibility waived by the Secretary of Homeland Security.

-Place of birth outside country of nationality

-Applicants for ESTA asserting eligibility based on Hungarian nationality are automatically denied if they were not born in Hungary.
-This restriction was noted by the Hungarian government and media due to a consistent pattern of denials, but it was not publicly announced by the U.S. government.
-Some details are unclear, such as for those born in an area that was part of Hungary at the time but later annexed to another country.
-In any case, those who also have another nationality and apply for the VWP based on that nationality (if the respective country of nationality is part of the Visa Waiver Program) are not affected by this restriction.